wenkaiyan-kevin/PlantBind/README.md

 These are a work in progress, so forgive incompleteness for the moment.
 If there's a task that you're interested in that I haven't included, feel free to post it as an Issue at the top.

 #### Software Requirements
+We recommend that you use conda to install all of the following software

+***software list***
+- python      v3.6.8
+- tensorflow  v1.14.0
+- numpy       v1.16.4
+- cudatoolkit v9.2
+- cudnn       v7.6.0

 #### The training and testing process of our model